Heinzad/data-mache/src/base/README.md

-Schematics
+Base
 ==============

 This folder contains scripts reflecting the ideal state of a database project.
-Migratration scripts are in a separate folder.
+Migration scripts are in a separate folder.